grzesiek-galezowski/tdd-ebook/manuscript/390_Unnamed_Yet.md

 ### More responsibility allocation in the clock abstraction

-Our previous attempt at the clock abstraction was just to abstract away the services granted by a real time source (like `DateTime.UtcNow`).
-We can make this abstraction fit our specific use case better by giving it a `IsPast()` method that will accept an expiry time and just tell us whether it's past that time or not:
+Our previous attempt at the clock abstraction was just to abstract away the services granted by a real time source ("what's the current time?").
+We can make this abstraction fit our specific use case better by giving it a `IsPast()` method that will accept an expiry time and just tell us whether it's past that time or not.
+One of the Statements using the `IsPast()` method could look like this:

 ```csharp
 [Fact] public void